catamphetamine/libphonenumber-js/README.md

 ####

-Although Google's javascript port doesn't have the `findNumbers()` functionality the Java and C++ ports do.
+Although Google's javascript port doesn't have the `findPhoneNumbersInText()` functionality the Java and C++ ports do.
 I guess Google just doesn't need to crawl phone numbers on Node.js because they can afford to hire a Java/C++ developer to do that.
 Still, javascript nowadays is the most popular programming language given its simplicity and user-friendliness.
-The `findNumbers()` function provided is a port of Google's `PhoneNumberMatcher.java` into javascript.
+The `findPhoneNumbersInText()` function provided is a port of Google's `PhoneNumberMatcher.java` into javascript.

 ### getExampleNumber(country: string, examples: object): PhoneNumber